What is an Emergency Repair?

 - Extractor fan not working in a kitchen or bathroom with no other venting

-When a repair problem is categorised as urgent, we will attend within three working days.
+When a repair problem is categorised as urgent, we will attend within five working days.
 In certain circumstances we may treat an urgent repair as an emergency, for example a blocked toilet would be an emergency where it is the only toilet in the property.

 Non-urgent repairs (undertake within 28 working days)